Kialla

 The level of cultural diversity witnessed in Kialla was found to be above average when compared nationally for a number of language and cultural background related metrics

-Kialla had above average cultural diversity, with 17.3% of its population born overseas and 20.0% speaking a language other than English at home.
-Christianity was the main religion in Kialla, comprising 50.1% of people there.
-However, the most notable overrepresentation was in Other religions, which made up 4.5% of the population compared to 2.7% across Rest of Vic.
+Kialla's population showed above-average cultural diversity, with 17.3% born overseas and 20.0% speaking a language other than English at home.
+Christianity was the predominant religion in Kialla, comprising 50.1% of its population.
+Notably, the 'Other' category made up 4.5% of Kialla's population compared to 2.7% across the rest of Victoria.

 Frequently Asked Questions - Diversity